-QuARMS is the only admission track of its type in Canada for high school students.
+QuARMS is the only pathway of its type in Canada.

-The Queen’s University Accelerated Route to Medical School (QuARMS) is a unique opportunity for Chancellor’s Scholarship nominees to apply for entry to medical school after only two years of undergraduate study in the Arts, Science or Computing programs in the Faculty of Arts and Science.
+The Queen’s University Accelerated Route to Medical School (QuARMS) is a unique opportunity for high school students to apply for entry to medical school after only two years of undergraduate study in the Arts, Science, Computing Science or Health Science in the Faculty of Arts and Science.

-QuARMS offers 10 exceptional high school students a unique educational opportunity that provides them with the opportunity to apply for admission to Queen’s School of Medicine at the end of two years of undergraduate study.
+QuARMS offers 10 exceptional Black Canadians and Indigenous peoples graduating high school a unique educational experience that provides them with the opportunity to apply for admission to Queen’s School of Medicine at the end of two years of undergraduate study at Queen’s University.
 In addition to their enrollment in first and second-year courses in the Faculty of Arts and Science, QuARMS students will be exposed to experiential learning strategies aimed at honing their skills in advocacy, communication, collaboration, and professionalism.

-Successfully complete 2 years in Undergrad, fulfilling QuARMS requirements including participation in enriched QuARMS sessions
+- Step 4: Successfully complete 2 years in Undergrad, fulfilling QuARMS requirements including participation in enriched QuARMS sessions.

 - Step 5: Apply to MD program directly to the School of Medicine Admissions Committee.